 What’s the easiest way to reduce the risk underwater welders are placed under?
 Simple: take the welders out of the equation entirely.
-Thanks to robotic arms and underwater ROVs, this idea is getting closer and closer to becoming a reality.
+Thanks to robotic arms equipped with proper end effectors and underwater ROVs, this idea is getting closer and closer to becoming a reality.
 Welding robots already exist for standard welding applications, and are able to weld with greater efficiency and quality than human welders.

 ROVs are an essential step to making robotic underwater welding work.
 By attaching a robotic welding arm to an ROV, moving the arm to the exact spot it’s needed is significantly easier.
 A patent was even filed at Harbin Engineering University in China for an underwater ROV for use in dry welding applications.